semgrep/semgrep/README.md

 ### To test a config file

-By default, sgrep reads configs from `.sgrep.yml`, `.yaml` or `.yml` files in `.sgrep/`.
-You can override this with various config options
+By default, sgrep reads configs from `.sgrep.yml` or from `.yaml` or `.yml` files in `.sgrep`.
+You can override this with various config options.

 ```bash